 Self-Assessment:

-• Strengths: Strong communication skills, patience, passion for teaching.
+• Strengths: Strong communication soft skills, patience, passion for teaching.

-• Weaknesses: Limited experience in teaching higher grades, lacks familiarity with digital learning tools.
+• Weaknesses: Limited experience in teaching higher grades, lacks familiarity with digital enrichment instruments.

 • Interests: Specializing in curriculum development.